TV advertising is being impacted by video-on-demand and streaming services.

 How does TV advertising work?

 TV commercials are purchased as spot packages.
 Ads normally run as 30 or 60-second spots.
 Your company presents its budget to the advertising sales rep, who then proposes a placement schedule.
-Key factors in your schedule include the target audience, length of placements and preferred dayparts.
+Key factors in your schedule include the target audience, length of placements, and preferred dayparts.

 Why TV advertising?

 Because TV works.
 It is still the most effective brand awareness channel.
 TV advertising creates, builds, and grows brands.
-Several recent reports confirm that nothing is more effective than television in short- and long-term strategies, and warn marketers against shifting money away from traditional mediums.
+Several recent reports confirm that nothing is more effective than television in short- and long-term strategies and warn marketers against shifting money away from traditional mediums.

-How much does it cost to advertise on TV?
+How much does advertising on TV cost?

 For local television stations, advertisers can expect to pay a minimum of $5 per 1,000 viewers for a 30-second commercial.
 Based on data provided by Adage, a 30-second spot broadcast nationally averaged around $115,000 in 2019.
 The average cost of placements for 30-second Super Bowl ads can go upward of $5.25 million.